berpj/writings/line-count-french-legal-codes.md

+# Evolution of the number of lines in french legal codes

 A few weeks ago I created a Ruby script that counts the number of lines of a Github repository and makes a graph of it.
 You can find this project [here](https://github.com/berpj/graph-git).

 It was originally intended to graph technical projects, but what if we apply it to a repository containing the [french legal codes](https://github.com/steeve/france.code-civil)?